WoodwellRisk/Warming_levels/README.md

 7. output_warming_years_annual_pr_and_tas_datasets.ipynb creates datasets of mean annual temperature or annual precipitation for every possible model, member, scenario combination available on Google Cloud, for each warming year identified via a warming level and temperature tolerance approach, and for each lat/lon point on a common grid.
 This results in one dataset per model/member/scenario combination.
 From these datasets, the code also creates aggregated datasets that are the average across years and members (resulting in one file for each model and scenario).

+8. make_warming_year_table_for_21yr_best_subset.ipynb creates a table of warming years using the 21 year moving window approach and the best subset of models, members, and scenarios as described in the report.
+Can also be used for generating warming year tables for other moving windows (other than 21 years).

+9. make_warming_year_table_for_temperature_window_best_subset.ipynb creates a table of warming years using the temperature window approach and the best subset of models, members, and scenarios as described in the report.
+Can be used for generating warming year tables for other temperature windows and warming levels.

 ## Requirements